Enactus-Trieste/givit/README.md

 # Givit

-Givit è un'applicazione mobile disponibile per IOS e Android che consente di noleggiare prodotti di varie categorie tra utenti privati.
+Givit is a mobile application available for IOS and Android that allows users to rent products of various categories from private individuals.

-## Come funziona
+## How it works

-Givit ti consente di trovare e noleggiare prodotti vicino a te in modo facile e conveniente.
-Puoi cercare ciò che ti serve, selezionare il prodotto che ti interessa, prenotarlo e organizzare il ritiro o la consegna direttamente con l'altro utente.
+Givit allows you to easily and conveniently find and rent products near you.
+You can search for what you need, select the product you are interested in, book it, and arrange for pickup or delivery directly with the other user.

-## Caratteristiche principali
+## Key features

-- Interfaccia utente intuitiva e facile da usare
+- Intuitive and easy-to-use user interface
-- Possibilità di noleggiare prodotti di varie categorie, come abbigliamento, attrezzature sportive, elettronica, libri e molto altro ancora
+- Ability to rent products from various categories such as clothing, sports equipment, electronics, books, and more
-- Prenotazione e pagamento direttamente nell'app
+- Booking and payment directly within the app
-- Comunicazione diretta con l'altro utente per organizzare il ritiro o la consegna
+- Direct communication with the other user to arrange pickup or delivery
-- Sistema di recensioni per valutare l'affidabilità degli utenti
+- Review system to assess user reliability

-## Requisiti del sistema
+## System requirements

-- Disponibile per IOS 11 o versioni successive
+- Available for IOS 11 or later
-- Disponibile per Android 5.0 o versioni successive
+- Available for Android 5.0 or later

-## Come installare
+## How to install

-Puoi scaricare Givit dal tuo store di app preferito.
-Una volta installata, accedi con il tuo account e inizia a cercare e noleggiare prodotti!
+You can download Givit from your preferred app store.
+Once installed, log in with your account and start searching and renting products!

-## Contatti
+## Contacts

-Per qualsiasi domanda o suggerimento, non esitare a contattarci all'indirizzo email support@givit.com.
+For any questions or suggestions, please do not hesitate to contact us at the email address support@givit.com.

-## Requisiti per eseguire in locale
+## Instructions for running locally

-- Installare NodeJS dal seguente link: https://nodejs.org/en
+- Install NodeJS from the following link: https://nodejs.org/en
-- Clonare la repository da GitHub
+- Clone the repository from GitHub
-- Spostarsi nella directory "app"
+- Move to the "app" directory
-- Eseguire sul terminale il comando "npx expo start"
+- Run the command "npx expo start" in the terminal
-- Scaricare l'applicazione "Expo Go" dallo store relativo al proprio sistema operativo
+- Download the "Expo Go" application from the app store of your operating system
-- Inquadrare il QR Code per visualizzare una versione dell'applicazione sul proprio dispositivo o seguire la istruzioni mostrate su terminale per eseguire un emulatore sia di Android che di IOS.
+- Scan the QR Code to view a version of the application on your device or follow the instructions displayed in the terminal to run an emulator for both Android and IOS.